 Where are those New Yorkers headed?
 What are their average income levels once they settle in their new home states?
 And since net migration is a two-way street—calculated as the total number moving out of the state minus the total moving in—what states are New Yorkers in-migrants coming from, and how much are they earning once they arrive here?

-In recent years, the IRS has begun to measure the movement of tax filers and their dependents in two-year segments, which makes it possible to measure the incomes of state migrants before and after they move to other states and counties.
-Based on the first five years’ worth of IRS data, covering 2011 to 2016, the Empire Center has mapped interstate movements of New Yorkers on a statewide, regional and county level (see below).
+Some answers can be gleaned from the most reliable current source of inter- and intra-state migration data: the Internal Revenue Service (IRS).
+In recent years, the IRS has begun measuring the movement of tax filers and their dependents in two-year segments.
+Based on seven years’ worth of newly updated IRS migration data covering two-year segments from 2010-11 to 2017-18, the Empire Center has mapped interstate movements of New Yorkers on a statewide, regional and county level, as shown below.**

-When migration patterns are examined at the regional and county level, some different patterns emerge.
-For example, while Florida is the leading net destination for seven upstate regions and Long Island, for Westchester, it’s Connecticut, and for out-migrants from New York City, it’s New Jersey.
+When migration patterns from New York are examined at the regional and county level, some different patterns emerge.
+For example, while Florida was the leading net destination for seven upstate regions and Long Island, neighboring Connecticut was the top destination for migrating Westchester County residents, and New Jersey was the top destination for out-migrants from New York City.

 For more information, contact Empire Center at email@example.com

 Enjoying our work?
 Sign up for email alerts on our latest news and research.